pleb/blog/posts/minimal-nextjs-blog-part2-post-links.md

 In this function, I simply query the file system for all files under the `./posts` directory and then parse the metadata content to create the props object.
 There's nothing here that's all that complex, but as you can see getStaticProps is a powerful feature.

-I'll quickly add a smaple blog post, as I imagine testing without one will be somewhat hard.
-So I'll a few of these with different dates for testing purposes.
+I add a few sample blog posts for the purposes of testing.

 ```text
 ---